masterfung/scrapy-craigslist/README.md

 A project by: Tsung Hung [@masterfung](twitter.com/masterfung)

-Scrapy is the open-source software that powers this library.
+Scrapy is the open-source web scrapper and it is used to power this library.
 Please visit [this link](http://scrapy.org/) for more information.